 What’s left for visitors is a treat for the imagination–a chance to transport themselves to a different time.For me, visiting the Parthenon, and Athens in general, has always been on my list, but I figured it was one of those “eventually” trips.
 When the opportunity came up to travel to Greece for a week during New Years and my birthday, I hesitated.
-I don’t speak Greek.
+I didn’t speak Greek.
 I didn’t have a ton of cash to spend.
 I had a million reasons to say no, but one giant reason to say yes.

 To quote Ferris Bueller, “Life moves pretty fast.
 If you don’t stop and look around once in a while, you could miss it.”

 So off to Greece I went.
 For those looking to repeat my itinerary, here’s how I spent the perfect 24 hours in Athens, Greece:

 I arrived around 9:30am since I had a slow wakeup and took the time to enjoy breakfast on the balcony in my amazing AirBnb.
 Upon seeing the line to enter I chastised myself for not coming sooner, and paid 10 Euro for a guided tour to bypass the wait.
 The tour was brief, conducted on the 15 minute walk up to the Parthenon.
 Our guide, Anastasia, was efficient and informative.
 I appreciated her hustle.